PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 Phaser Project wizard
 ~~~~~~~~~~~~~~~~~~~~~

-To create the project go to ``File > New > Phaser Project``.
+To create the project go to ``File → New → Phaser Project``.
 It opens a dialog where, at the first page, asks for the name of the project:

  .. image:: images/NewProject_SetName.png

 Write the name of your project and press the **Next** button if you want to change the project settings or press **Finish** to create the project with the default settings.
 We recommend you press **Next** and adjust some of the settings.
+Also, note you can select or create a Working Set for the project.

 So, by pressing **Next** the wizard shows the settings page: